 There are 4 varieties of roux that you might come across in recipes:

-• White roux doesn’t have much flavor and is used primarily for thickening sauces like bechamel sauce and gravies.
-This roux is cooked for about 30 seconds.
+- White roux doesn’t have much flavor and is used primarily for thickening sauces like bechamel sauce, gravies or a cream sauces.
+It cooks for about 30 seconds.

 Roux Ratio

-The method is so simple, it’s very easy to double the recipe as long as you remember to have an even ratio of butter and flour.
+The method is so simple, it’s very easy to double the recipe as long as you remember to use equal parts flour and butter.

 How to Use a Roux